By Attila Zønn

 “I don’t know,” Heinz-Harald said.
 “He called Miss Athlon that bad name, and now she’s gone.”
 Colton walked like he was trying to step on all the cracks in the sidewalk.
 We came up behind him, and I said, “Colton!”
 He jumped and stepped off the sidewalk.

 “I’m James,” I said.
 “This is Heinz-Harald.
 We’d like to be your friends.”
-Colton looked back and forth between me and Heinz-Harald but didn’t say anything.
+Colton looked back and forth from me to Heinz-Harald but didn’t say anything.
 He walked away from us down the hill.

 In school the next day, I saw him looking at us, and then after school, he stood by the exit, and when we walked up, he stepped forward and said, “Okay.”
 And that was that.
 Now there was three of us.